-And that we also have a cute photo of a dog called photo.jpg:
+We also have a photo of a dog called photo.jpg:

 Lovely photo!
-Now let’s make sure that people know its ours.
+Now let’s make sure that people know that it is ours.

-To add our watermark onto the image, we can use the following PHP code:
+To add our watermark to the image, we can use the following PHP code:

 //Load the watermark PNG using imagecreatefrompng $watermark = imagecreatefrompng('watermark.png'); //Load our image using imagecreatefromjpeg $photo = imagecreatefromjpeg('photo.jpg'); //Set the the margins (pixels). $marginSide = 15; $marginBottom = 15; //Get the width and the height of our image. $photoWidth = imagesx($photo); $photoHeight = imagesy($photo); //Get the width and the height of our watermark. $watermarkWidth = imagesx($watermark); $watermarkHeight = imagesy($watermark); //Figure out the $dst_x value. $dstX = ($photoWidth - $watermarkWidth - $marginSide); //Figure out the $dst_y value. $dstY = ($photoHeight - $watermarkHeight - $marginBottom); //Copy our watermark PNG onto the image using the //coordinates and size dimensions we calculated above. imagecopy($photo, $watermark, $dstX, $dstY, 0, 0, $watermarkWidth, $watermarkHeight); //Output the new image to the browser. header('Content-type: image/jpeg'); imagejpeg($photo); //Finally, destroy the image resource and free up memory. imagedestroy($photo);